1990 Arkansas Razorbacks football team

 The 1990 Arkansas Razorbacks football team represented the University of Arkansas as a member of the Southwest Conference (SWC) during the 1990 NCAA Division I-A football season.
 Led by first-year head coach Jack Crowe, the Razorbacks compiled an overall record of 3–8 with a mark of 1–7 in conference play, placing eighth in the SWC.
-Arkansas failed to reach a bowl game for the first time since the 1983 season.
+Arkansas failed to reach a bowl game for the first time since the 1983 season and finished with a losing record for the first time since the 1967 season.
 The team played home games at Razorback Stadium in Fayetteville, Arkansas and War Memorial Stadium in Little Rock, Arkansas.